Effective algorithm of analysis of integrability via the Ziglin's method: Application

 \section{Application}

 In this section we apply the developed algorithm to some systems having mechanical interest.
 We start with the example that served one of the motivations to favor the approach of Morales--Ramis in comparison to the Ziglin's one -- the system described by the Henon-Heiles hamiltonian.
 Within the framework of our algorithm we can also study the systems we were interested in while describing another approach in \cite{int-num}, namely the pendulum-type systems and satellite dynamics.
+At the end we give some details of the implemented algorithm.